 Sustainable Fitness Motivation and Behavior Change

 Michelle Segar, PhD, MPH creates systems and protocols that lead to the sustainable fitness motivation, behavior change, and consistent decision making that underlie fitness, health, and well-being.
-She is a University of Michigan behavioral sustainability and motivation scientist, the Co-Director of the Sport, Health, and Activity Research and Policy Center, and a 2013 Health Policy Fellow at the Center for Healthcare Research and Transformation.
+She is a University of Michigan behavioral sustainability scientist, the Director of the Sport, Health, and Activity Research and Policy Center, and a past Policy Fellow at the Center for Healthcare Research and Transformation.

 Widely quoted in the media, and consulted as an expert by major publications like The New York Times and government agencies like the U.S. Department of Health and Human Services, Dr. Segar’s fresh insights on creating sustainable behavior are informed by three synergistic perspectives.
 As a: